 - Personalisation rules - you won’t be gaining any favour from emails that start “Dear Customer”, but “Dear Kylie”, or “How’s it going, Kylie?” will definitely bring the warmth.
 Keep track of customer's personal data and use it wisely.

 - Frequency matters - you have to create a lot of content regularly, otherwise you won’t be able to maintain top of the mind recall.

 - Be true to your brand user experience - remember the customer experience we spoke about in ‘Stage 1: Awareness’?
 Make sure you continue to deliver on that for your customers, to boost loyalty.
 Conscious beauty brands could create a buyback program (MAC does this although it may not be a 100% conscious brand), where they will take back used and empty bottles/makeup containers and give the customer a free lipstick in return.
 They recycle the containers they’ve gotten back, the customer gets something free and definitely wants to keep collecting containers to keep the cycle going!

 Author Ruth Even Haim shares some good advice on Medium for increasing customer loyalty and retention, that can also be applied for stage 4 of the lifecycle - re-purchases.

-Are you ready to create great content for each stage of the customer lifecycle?
+Are you ready to create great content for each stage of the e commerce life cycle?
 If you need a starting point, allow us to suggest Mason - your partner in creating great content, right from inspiration and design to publishing.
-The platform will even ensure you’re constantly sticking to your own brand guidelines!
+These ecommerce platforms will even ensure you’re constantly sticking to your own brand guidelines!
 Creating branded content has never been this easy and quick.
-Armed with Mason and this blog post, you’ll be able to create branded content that resonates with your audience, boosts your sales and stays true to your brand!
+Armed with Mason and this blog post, marketers and business owners will be able to create branded content that resonates with your audience, boosts your sales and stays true to your brand!